solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The distinction between plants and animals, so obvious in the higher types, is often ill-defined and vague in the lowest, identical groups of the latter being frequently claimed both by botanists and zoologists.

 The Protozoa gain their subsistence in four ways, _viz._, the holozoic or purely animal way of capturing and feeding on other organisms; the holophytic or purely plant* way of subsisting on inorganic materials through the agency of chlorophyll in presence of sunlight; the saprophytic (or saprozoic) way of living on the products of metabolism or decomposition of organisms; and the parasitic way.

+*) The Protozoan and _animal_ nature of holophytic Protozoa is shown chiefly in the affinities with the holozoic forms, in the general life history, in the absence of cellulose, _etc._

 Many of the Protozoa vary their mode of nutrition either in different phases of their life-cycle or even during one and the same phase. _Euglena_ for example, which by reason of its chlorophyll is holophytic in sunlight, loses its green colour and becomes saprophytic in the dark.